 - 1. Participate as a member of the Project Advisory Committee for the Long Range Planning Study for I-91. - 2.
 Assist MassDOT in the project public participation process to obtain feedback and guidance from project stakeholders. - 3.
 Collect data to assist with ongoing planning and construction projects.
 (Ongoing Task) - 4.
 Consistent with the Healthy Transportation Directive, MassDOT will be analyzing health outcomes as part of its I-91 Corridor Planning Study. - 5.
 Assist in the development and analysis of long range planning alternatives as appropriate. - 6.
 Perform greenhouse gas and air quality analysis as appropriate.

 1. Technical reports and analysis as necessary.

-y - 10 uo 1100000ui y.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$8000 4 weeks

 MassDOT (20% match) \$2000 1 week

 TOTAL \$10,000 5 weeks

-Direct Labor \$4,541